 In the 1950s and '60s, the French majority began to assert its influence in what is known as La Revolution Tranquille (the Quiet Revolution).
 Today, Francophones rule Quebec politically and socially.
 Some groups continue to advocate separating Quebec from Canada, and the issue reappears periodically as a touchy topic.
 Two referenda to secede have failed, one in 1980 and the second in 1995.
 There was then a loss of power by the separatist Parti Quebecois to the Liberal Party in 2003.

 Independence has been shelved for the time being.
-The issue sharpened linguistic and cultural divisions and dampened the economy, but fortunately the exodus of high-earning, English-speaking professionals has stopped.
+The issue sharpened linguistic and cultural divisions and dampened the economy, but fortunately the exodus of high-earning English speakers has stopped.
 Waves of professionals, attracted by aviation, biotechnology, pharmaceutical and high-technology sectors, now flock to the city.
 The arrival of young French immigrants has also colored the population in Quebec's largest city.

 In 2002, the provincial government created a megacity by merging the city of Montreal with 27 other municipalities on the Island of Montreal.
 The so-called fusion forcee (forced fusion) provoked a public furor, and Mayor Gerald Tremblay was swept into power on the wave of anger.
 A referendum was held across the region, and 15 former municipalities regained independence on 1 January 2006.
 They are still linked politically and financially to the city of Montreal through the ruling agglomeration council, led by the mayor of Montreal.

-We suggest starting with the city's original neighborhood, Vieux Montreal.
-Stop at the Bureau d'Accueil Touristique du Vieux Montreal (Tourist Welcome Office of Old Montreal) at 174 Rue Notre Dame E., near Place Jacques Cartier, or the downtown Infotouriste Centre at 1255 Rue Peel, Suite 100, and pick up a walking guide.
+Start with the city's original neighborhood, Vieux Montreal.
+Stop at the Bureau d'Accueil Touristique du Vieux Montreal (Tourist Welcome Office of Old Montreal) or the downtown Infotouriste Centre and pick up a walking guide.
 The guide will direct you to significant landmarks, among them the Musee Pointe a Calliere and the imposing Notre Dame Basilica.

 Popular outdoor and walking areas include the Vieux Port, with picnic grounds and musical performers, and Place Jacques Cartier, with an assortment of good bistros for lunch.
 Several major attractions and shopping complexes are downtown (or "uptown" relative to Vieux Montreal): Musee des Beaux Arts de Montreal, the McCord Museum and the Musee d'Art Contemporain de Montreal.
 Near Dorchester Square stands Mary, Queen of the World Cathedral.